bokulich-lab/q2-fondue/tutorial/tutorial.md

 > *Note:* We can also add the `--p-n-jobs` and `--p-retries`  parameters in this command (see [`get-metadata`](#fetching-only-metadata) and [`get-all`](#fetching-sequences-and-corresponding-metadata-together) for more explanations).

-### Scraping run, study and BioProject IDs from a Zotero web library collection
+### Scraping IDs from a Zotero web library collection

 For now we have assumed that a file exists with the accession IDs, for which we want to fetch the sequences and corresponding metadata, namely `metadata_file.qza`.
-If you want to scrape the run, study, BioProject and other IDs with associated DOI names from an existing Zotero web library collection, you can use the `scrape-collection` method.
+If you want to scrape the run, study, BioProject, experiment and samples IDs with associated DOI names from an existing Zotero web library collection, you can use the `scrape-collection` method.
 Before running it, you have to set three environment variables linked to your Zotero account:
 * `ZOTERO_TYPE` is the Zotero API library type 'user' or 'group'.
 * `ZOTERO_USERID` is a valid Zotero user ID.
 If `ZOTERO_TYPE` is 'user' it can be retrieved from section 'your user_id for use in API calls' in https://www.zotero.org/settings/keys.
 If `ZOTERO_TYPE` is 'group' it can be obtained by hovering over group name in https://www.zotero.org/groups/.
 * `ZOTERO_APIKEY` is a valid Zotero API user key created at https://www.zotero.org/settings/keys/new (checking "Allow library access" and for 'group' library "Read/Write" permissions).